 Shockoe Hill Cemetery eventually expanded to 12.7 acres.
-It is the final resting place of many known throughout the Commonwealth and the nation, including Chief Justice John Marshall, Governor William Cabell, Revolutionary War heroes Peter Francisco and James Gibbon, and Union spymaster Elizabeth Van Lew, to name but a few.
+It is the final resting place of many known throughout the Commonwealth and the nation, including Chief Justice John Marshall, Governor William Cabell, Revolutionary War heroes Peter Francisco and James Gibbon, Unionist spymaster Elizabeth Van Lew, Richmond artist and activist Nora Houston, and Daniel Norborne Norton of "Norton Grape" fame, to name but a few.

-For fans of Edgar Allan Poe, you will walk in his footsteps to visit the graves of John and Frances Allan, his early inspiration Jane Stanard, his beloved Sarah Elmira Royster Shelton, and other who knew him well.
+For fans of Edgar Allan Poe, you will walk in his footsteps to visit the graves of his foster parents John and Frances Allan, his early inspiration Jane Craig Stanard, his beloved Sarah Elmira Royster Shelton, and other who knew him well.

 At least 1,300 military veterans are buried here, including several hundred who died of wounds or disease in and around Richmond during the Civil War.
 Also, more than 400 veterans of the War of 1812 can she found at Shockoe Hill -- perhaps more than any cemetery in the country.
-For interesting and timely items related to the soldiers and sailors interred here, visit Shockoe Hill Soldiers: Their Stories and Service on Facebook.
+For interesting and timely items related to the soldiers and sailors interred here, visit Shokoe Hill Soldiers: Their Stories and Service on Facebook.

-Note that many graves do not have markers.
+Note that most person buried here have no marker.
 Many never were marked, while other markers have been lost or destroyed over time.
 Some markers have receded into the ground -- in fact, one of our primary projects is finding and raising such markers.

 To assist you in locating grave locations we have included a plat map.
 This link will present a small map image.
 By clicking on the small image you can then expand the image on your smart device or scroll left/right/up/down on your PC.